srkiNZ84/srdan.geek.nz/content/posts/thursday-18th-sept-2025.md

 There's more to each of those points, but it's a rough idea of what has sort of happened.

+So, here we are.
+2025.
+And it seems more and more that the future is TypeScript everywhere and we all need to get on board.

 Day 1 of trying to write every day for 30 days